 When the COPY command reads data from the Amazon DynamoDB table, including the rows used for sampling, the resulting data transfer is part of that table's provisioned throughput.

 If your data includes non-ASCII multibyte characters (such as Chinese or Cyrillic characters), you must load the data to VARCHAR columns.
-The VARCHAR data type supports three-byte UTF-8 characters, but the CHAR data type only accepts single-byte ASCII characters.
-You cannot load four-byte or longer characters into Amazon Redshift tables.
-For more information about CHAR and VARCHAR, see Data types.
+The VARCHAR data type supports four-byte UTF-8 characters, but the CHAR data type only accepts single-byte ASCII characters.
+You cannot load five-byte or longer characters into Amazon Redshift tables.
+For more information about CHAR and VARCHAR, see Data Types.